fdarveau/Tubifarry/README.md

 2. **Max Audio Quality**: Tubifarry supports a maximum audio quality of **256kb/s** for downloaded files.
 However, most files are in **MP3-VBR-V0** format.

    **What is MP3-VBR-V0?**
    MP3-VBR-V0 is a high-quality audio format that uses **Variable Bitrate (VBR)** to optimize both sound quality and file size.
 Unlike a fixed bitrate (e.g., 128kb/s), VBR adjusts the bitrate dynamically based on the complexity of the audio.
 For example, it uses a higher bitrate for detailed parts of a song (like a chorus) and a lower bitrate for simpler parts (like silence).

+   **Note**: For higher-quality audio (e.g., 256kb/s), you need a **YouTube Premium subscription**.

 ---